prashant-kikani/prashant-kikani.github.io/_posts/2020-11-1-best-quotes-2.markdown

 > "Don’t burn the whole house just because there’s one cockroach in it." -Unknown

+Comparatively small & insignificant things should not be the reason to break or tear down huge things.
+Sometimes, we need to ignore small things in the pursuit of something big.

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>

 9.

 > "If you are smart, let them win the arguments." -Unknown

+No one wins in arguments.
+Person who wins loses the other person himself.
+So, in arguments, let others win & save the relationship, which is bigger than small arguments.

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>